Vyral/base-template/_posts/2020-02-11-does-it-make-sense-to-sell-to-an-ibuyer.md

 {% include youtube.html %}

-<center><em>Selling a home to an iBuyer isn’t right for everyone, but it is right for some.
+<center><em>Selling a home to an iBuyer isn&rsquo;t right for everyone, but it is right for some.
 Here are the pros and cons to this method.</em></center>

 <br>There are certain circumstances that arise in someone’s life where they need to sell their home extremely fast.
 If you or someone you know is in a position like this, it’s important to know your options.